Desolation Wilderness Permit

 While summertime draws the most visitors, during the winter, the area is a popular playground for experienced backcountry skiers and snowshoers.

-Permit allows an individual or group (max. size limit is 12) travelling and camping together to stay overnight in Desolation Wilderness.
+- Permits are required all year round and allow an individual or group (of up to 12) travelling & camping together to stay in this Wilderness.

-Overnight permits are subject to a quota from the Friday of Memorial Day weekend to September 30.
-The quota is based on 45 Destination Zones.
-You must stay your first night in the Destination Zone you select for your permit.
+- The quota is based on 45 Destination Zones.
+You must stay your first night in the Zone you select for your permit.
 After your first night, you may change locations for subsequent nights of your visit using the same permit, as long as you exit by the last date booked for your trip.

 Day Use Permit:

-Obtain a free permit from a local Forest Service office, or at trailheads in the summer.
-Requirement waived for 2020.
+Obtain a free permit from a local Forest Service office , or at trailheads in the summer.

 Desolation Wilderness Guidelines